 In the land of celebrity, sun and sand, there are also 28,464 homeless people as of 2016.
 Architecture students at the University of Southern California recently decided to combat this issue using their Homeless Studio, where coursework centers on creatively rethinking architecture for the homeless, building temporary, moveable, modular and expandable structures.
 Some preliminary designs showcase highly-flexible, prefabricated building pieces, lightweight materials, and generous open spaces.
 You can find out more about this project here.

 Further north on the west coast, some 4,500 homeless people are living in Seattle this year.
 Compass Crossing, a proof-of-concept project that will help to prove that steel modular construction can provide a swift, cost-effective and flexible housing solution, featured 13 housing units — six double-occupancy rooms at 240 square feet and seven single-occupancy rooms at 160 square feet.
 Pet-friendly, the development contained extra individualized storage and options for partners to be housed together.
-You can learn more about this project here.

 Despite the quirky culture in Portland depicted on the popular TV show Portlandia, over 3,801 people remained homeless in 2016.
 Portland Mayor Charlie Hales considered tiny apartments for the homeless back in 2013, and modular solutions have certainly been considered to curtail homelessness.
 In 2013 architect Stuart Emmons began designing a 265-square-foot mini-studio apartment for homeless singles called I’mHome, with a living room and bathroom.
 Priced at $40,000 per unit, and fully furnished down to the light bulbs, the sustainable units have just a microwave and refrigerator instead of a full kitchen to cut costs.